nexodus-io/nexodus/docs/development/design/watch-api.md

-# Nexodus Device Watch API Implementation Notes
+# Nexodus Device Event API Implementation Notes

 ## The Problem

-In order to connect or disconnect devices from a Nexodus-managed organization, the list of all desired devices in the organization need to be replicated to all devices in the organization.
-The `ListDevicesInOrganization` operation provides this list and can be accessed via the following REST call:
+In order to connect or disconnect devices from a Nexodus-managed organization, the list of all desired devices and security groups in the organization need to be replicated to all devices in the organization.
+The `ListDevicesInOrganization` and `ListSecurityGroups` operations provides these lists and can be accessed via the following REST calls:

-`GET /api/organizations/{organization_id}/devices`
+* `GET /api/organizations/{organization_id}/devices`
+* `GET /api/organizations/{organization_id}/security_groups`

-The `nexd` agent would need to periodically poll this endpoint to get the current desired state from the API server and reconcile the device configuration to add or remove Wireguard peers endpoints as necessary.
+The `nexd` agent would need to periodically poll these endpoint to get the current desired state from the API server and reconcile the device configuration to add or remove Wireguard peers endpoints and firewall rules as necessary.

 As the number of devices (N) in the organization increases, the number of periodic API requests to `ListDevicesInOrganization` increases linearly.
 The size of the response list also increases linearly.
 Put those two together, and you get the response bandwidth to the API server increasing exponentially (N requests/polling interval x N device elements in the response).
 This will clearly lead to scaling challenges with large organizations.